midu16/midu16.github.io/_posts/2022-08-31-node-replacement-assisted-installer.markdown

 date:   2022-09-06 10:10:29 +0200
 categories: openshift4
 ---
-In the following post, we are going to talk on how to perform a node replacement (control or worker node) of OCPv4.10.X.
+In the following post, we are going to talk on how to perform a node replacement (control node) of OCPv4.10.X.

 Prerequisites